Brucephalus/Textbooks/Mage.md

 At the end of a Short Rest, you regain expended Pact Magic spell slots but no more than a number equal to half your maximum (round up).
 Once you use this feature, you can’t do so again until you finish a Long Rest.
 ### Level 1: Unarmored Defense
 While you aren’t wearing any armor or holding a shield, your base Armor Class equals 10 plus twice your Proficiency Bonus.
+### Level 2: Free Casting
+You can cast a Mage spell you have prepared without expending a spell slot.
+You can use this feature once and you regain all expended uses when you finish a Long Rest.
+You gain additional uses when you reach certain Mage levels, as shown in the Free Casting column of the Mage Features table.
 ### Level 3: Mage Subclass
 You gain a Mage subclass of your choice.
 A subclass is a specialization that grants you features at certain Mage levels.
 For the rest of your career, you gain each of your subclass’s features that are of your Mage level or lower.
 ### Level 4: Feat
 You gain the Ability Score Improvement feat or another feat of your choice for which you qualify.
 You gain this feature again at Mage levels 8, 12, and 16.
-### Level 9: Free Casting
-You can cast a Mage spell you have prepared without expending a spell slot.
-You can use this feature once and you regain all expended uses when you finish a Long Rest.
-You gain additional uses when you reach certain Mage levels, as shown in the Free Casting column of the Mage Features table.
 ### Level 10: Mage Subclass Feature
 You gain your Mage level 10 subclass features.
 ### Level 14: Resilient Survivor
 You gain proficiency in Strength, Dexterity, Intelligence, and Wisdom saving throws.
-### Level 18: Mage Subclass Feature
-You gain your Mage level 18 subclass features.
-### Level 20: Epic Boon
+### Level 19: Epic Boon
 You gain an Epic Boon feat or another feat of your choice for which you qualify.
 Boon of Spell Recall is recommended.
+### Level 20: Mage Subclass Feature
+You gain your Mage level 18 subclass features.
 ## Mage Spell List
 This section presents the Mage spell list.
 The spells are organized by spell level and then alphabetized.
 | Level | Spells |